Computational Pathology: A Survey Review and The Way Forward: Data Collection for CPath

 \subsection{Cohort Selection, Scale, and Challenges}

-The data used to create/train CoPath CAD tools can greatly impact the performance and success of the tool.
+The data used to create/train CPath CAD tools can greatly impact the performance and success of the tool.
 Curating the ideal dataset, and thus selecting the ideal set of WSIs for the development of a CAD tool is a nontrivial task.
-Several works suggest that datasets for deep learning in CoPath should include a large quantity of data with a degree of variation and artifacts in the WSIs \cite{35,373}.
-Some works also recommend the inclusion of difficult or rarely diagnosed cases, however, other works indicate that inclusion of extremely difficult cases may decrease the performance of advanced models \cite{373, MHISTlearn}.
+Several works suggest that datasets for deep learning in CPath should include a large quantity of data with a degree of variation and artifacts in the WSIs \cite{35,373}.
+Some works also recommend the inclusion of difficult or rarely diagnosed cases; other works indicate that inclusion of extremely difficult cases may decrease the performance of advanced models \cite{373, MHISTlearn}.

-A study highlighting the results of the 2016 Dataset Session at the first annual Conference on Machine Intelligence in Medical Imaging outlines several key attributes to create an ideal medical imaging dataset \cite{Kohli_2017}, and while the scope of this conference did not include CoPath, many of the points made regarding medical imaging datasets are also relevant to the development of CoPath datasets.
-Some key attributes include having a large amount of data to achieve high performance on the desired task, quality ground truth annotations, and being reusable for further efforts in the field \cite{Kohli_2017}.
-The session also outlines the impact that class imbalances can have on machine learning models, an issue also prevalent in CoPath as healthy or benign regions often outnumber diseased regions by a significant margin \cite{68}.
+A study highlighting the results of the 2016 Dataset Session at the first annual Conference on Machine Intelligence in Medical Imaging outlines several key attributes to create an ideal medical imaging dataset \cite{Kohli_2017}, including: having a large amount of data to achieve high performance on the desired task, quality ground truth annotations, and being reusable for further efforts in the field.
+While the scope of this conference did not include CPath, many of the points made regarding medical imaging datasets are also relevant to the development of CPath datasets.
+The session also outlined the impact that class imbalances can have on ML models, an issue also prevalent in CPath as healthy or benign regions often outnumber diseased regions by a significant margin \cite{68}.